danielyu128/danielyu128/README.md

 🧠 **Interned at InfoMax Technologies Corporation** as a Software Engineer Intern (AI/ML), developed an AI-powered prescription interpretation system using C#, Azure AI, and OCR

-**2025-2026 School Year**
+**In my past School Year.....
+I was apart of**

 🚀 InQbate @ Queen’s University
 - Selected venture founder in Queen’s student startup incubator
-- Working in a small team to design, build, and validate a real-world product
+- Worked in a small team to design, build, and validate our MVP, Meali!
-- Gaining hands-on experience with product thinking, user validation, and rapid iteration
+- Gained hands-on experience with product thinking, user validation, and rapid iteration

-🚗 **Perception Software Engineer @ Queen’s AutoDrive**, working on LiDAR semantic segmentation models for real-time object classification
+🚗 **Perception Software Engineer @ Queen’s AutoDrive**, worked on LiDAR semantic segmentation models for real-time object classification

 💻 Currently learning full-stack development through [The Odin Project](https://www.theodinproject.com/)
 🚀 Passionate about building projects that solve real-world problems